wyne-ybanez/Weathertop-v2/README.md

 Features planned:

-- Website Title and purpose immediately communicated.
+- Website Title and purpose immediately communicated
-- Navigation Menu.
+- Navigation Menu
-- ElephantSQL database to store records and users profiles.
+- stored JSON database to save data records and users profiles
-- Login functionality.
+- Login functionality
-- Logout functionality.
+- Logout functionality
-- CRUD functionality for records and profiles.
+- CRUD functionality for records and profiles
-- Registered user station creation and management.
+- Registered user station creation and management
-- Admin dashboard for reviewing data.
+- Trend Graphs
+- Map markers for each station owned by the user

 ### Structure

 The following main pages will be implemented:

-- Base Page - main.html
+- Base Page - main.hbs

-- Sign Up Page - signup.html
+- Sign Up Page - signup.hbs

-- Log In Page - login.html
+- Log In Page - login.hbs

-- About page, explains the web app and its purpose - about.html
+- About page, explains the web app and its purpose - about.hbs

-- Home page, displays what the app is about - start.html
+- Home page, displays what the app is about - index.hbs
   - Menu should the user have logged in - menu.html
-  - Menu if there is no user session ID - welcomemenu.html

 - Dashboard, displays user records (Stations), allows users to add stations and delete stations - dashboard.html
   - Create station - addstation.html

 - Station details - station.html
-  - Displays a list of the readings relating to the station - listreadings.html
+  - Displays a list of the readings relating to the station - listreadings.hbs
-  - Create a report and record it in the station's readings list - addreading.html
+  - Create a report and record it in the station's readings list - addreading.hbs

-- Account details Page - accounts.html
+- Account details Page - accounts.hbs
-  - Edit account details page - editaccount.html
+  - Edit account details page - editaccount.hbs

 - Error Handlers
-  - Error 404 - 404.html (error 404 handling)
+  - Error 404 - 404.hbs (error 404 handling)
-  - Error 500 - 500.html (error 500 handling)
+  - Error 500 - 500.hbs (error 500 handling)

 ### Skeleton

 - Start Page: <br>